 Patisseries are laden with treats and Arab inspired pastries oozing honey.
 Bread is entrenched in the cuisine and the olives – from wizened black to bright green – fill souk bottles and cafe bowls.

+Yes Oranges!
 With temperatures over 40 degrees, freshly squeezed orange juice is more of a necessity than a luxury.
 It is my favourite drink and deliciously affordable in Marrakech.
 Oranges are grown and picked locally but surely they don’t fruit all year round?
 Anyway the juice is a lifesaver.

 - 4 MAD (0.55 AUD) per glass.

 The Atlas Mountains are one of the most fascinating excursions from Marrakech, along with day trips from Marrakech to the desert.
-You’ll drive through them on the way to the desert, or they can be visited separately as a day trip.
-The slight green tinge is grass from winter rains.
-Temperatures are significantly cooler in the Atlas.
+You’ll drive through The Atlas Mountains on the way to the desert, or they can be visited separately as a day trip or for longer.

-Cost: A day tour including lunch, water, camel ride, hike and argan oil establishment costs around 100 Euro – or barter for a seat in a taxi or mini-bus if you’re feeling adventurous.
-Renting a car for the day would be cost effective especially with two or more passengers.
+Cost: An Atlas day tour including lunch, water, camel ride, hike and argan oil establishment costs around 100 Euro – or barter for a seat in a taxi or mini-bus if you’re feeling adventurous.
+Renting a car for the day would be a cost effective option especially with two or more passengers.

 - Cost only 150 Euro per person.

-If you have the time this is far better value than an Atlas Mountain Tour and you drive through the Atlas on route.
+If you have the time this is far better value than just an Atlas Mountain Tour and you drive through the Atlas on route to the desert anyway.

 - Supra Bus.
 One Way.
 80 MAD (11AUD).